mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > This simple counting procedure of error analysis gives you a quick way to estimate the possible value of incorporating the 3rd party software for dog images.
 It provides a quantitative basis on which to decide whether to make this investment.

-Cách phân tích lỗi đơn giản ở trên giúp bạn ước lượng nhanh chất lượng của việc tích hợp phần mềm nhận dạng chó của bên thứ ba vào hệ thống nhận dạng mèo. Đây cũng là cơ sở định lượng để bạn lựa chọn xem có nên đi theo hướng này hay không.
+Cách phân tích lỗi đơn giản ở trên giúp bạn ước lượng nhanh hiệu quả của việc tích hợp phần mềm nhận dạng chó của bên thứ ba vào hệ thống nhận dạng mèo. Đây cũng là cơ sở định lượng để bạn lựa chọn xem có nên đi theo hướng này hay không.

 > **Error analysis** can often help you figure out how promising different directions are.
 I’ve seen many engineers reluctant to carry out error analysis.
 It often feels more exciting to just jump in and implement some idea, rather than question if the idea is worth the time investment.
 This is a common mistake: It might result in your team spending a month only to realize afterward that it resulted in little benefit.